tjoyal/secure-content-manager/README.md

         rake db:create db:migrate db:seed

+3. Set required settings

+    3.1.
+You need to set your EncryptKey in /config/settings.yml (or in /config/settings/{environment}.yml)

+        This key will be used to encrypt secure content to the database (Ex.: private keys)

-3. Go to http://localhost:3000 and you'll be in business!
+4. Go to http://localhost:3000 and you'll be in business!

-    The initial user credentials are :
+    The initial demo user credentials are :

         Email:    test@exemple.com
         Password: testtest